SaaS subscription lifecycle management

 Note

-The publisher might refuse to approve the change if the changes you select aren't feasible within their service.
+The vendor might refuse to approve the change if the changes you select aren't feasible within their service.
 In this case, the change will fail.

 There are some cases when change plan might not work: